microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 > Note: we need an XDN for string encoding.
 WinRT originally specified UTF-16 character type and strings.
 However, UTF-8 has become the dominant encoding on the web since WinRT was originally designed.
-This work is tracked by https://github.com/Microsoft/xlang/issues/53
+This work is tracked by [xlang issue #53](https://github.com/Microsoft/xlang/issues/53).

 ## Enumerations